awslabs/git-remote-s3/README.md

 The git command executes the push in 4 steps:

 1. first it checks if the remote reference is the correct ancestor for the commit being pushed
-2. if that is correct it invokes the `git-remote-s3` command then attempts acquire a lock by creating the lock object`<prefix>/<ref>/LOCK#.lock` using S3 condtional writes.
+2. if that is correct it invokes the `git-remote-s3` command then attempts acquire a lock by creating the lock object `<prefix>/<ref>/LOCK#.lock` using S3 conditional writes.
 3. while holding the lock, `git-remote-s3` safely writes the bundle to the S3 bucket at the `refs/heads/<branch>` path
-4. `git-remote-s3` deletes that the lock object after the push succeeds, thereby releasing the lock for that ref
+4. `git-remote-s3` deletes the lock object after the push succeeds, thereby releasing the lock for that ref

-In case two (or more) `git push` command are executed at the same time from different clients, only one client will acquire the lock due to S3's conditional write guarentee.
-Clients that fail to acquire the lock will fail with the error
+Clients that fail to acquire the lock will fail with the following error and can try to push again.

 ```
 error refs/heads/main "failed to acquire ref lock at my-repo/refs/heads/main/LOCK#.lock.